defenseunicorns/uds-package-dubbd/docs/howto-dubbd-release.md

 - CI automated approach: In the GitHub UI under `Actions` >  `Update Release Info from Tag` > `Run workflow` dropdown
   - Provide the `GitHub tag name`
-  - Check the box for the field `Select this option if there is an issue with the release`
+  - Check the box for the field `Select this option if there is an issue with the release` (this adds a warning message header on the release)
-  - Don't modify any other fields
+  - Optionally add some content in field for the bottom of the release with more details like so: `---\n### Known Issues\n\n*provide-details-here*`
   - Click `Run workflow` button

 #### Other issues and helpful tips